 The EGI-InSPIRE project will support the transition from a project-based system to a sustainable pan-European e-Infrastructure, by supporting ‘grids’ of high-performance computing (HPC) and high-throughput computing (HTC) resources.
 EGI-InSPIRE will also be ideally placed to integrate new Distributed Computing Infrastructures (DCIs) such as clouds, supercomputing networks and desktop grids, to benefit user communities within the European Research Area.

-EGI-InSPIRE will collect user requirements and provide support for the current and potential new user communities, for example within the ESFRI projects.
+EGI-InSPIRE will collect user requirements and provide support for the current and potential new user communities, for example within the European Strategy Forum on Research Infrastructures (ESFRI) projects.
 Additional support will also be given to the current heavy users of the infrastructure, such as high energy physics, computational chemistry and life sciences, as they move their critical services and tools from a centralised support model to one driven by their own individual communities.

 The objectives of the project are: